JoshuaEntrata/DataViz_Assessment1/README.md

 ## Description

-This repository involves analyzing two datasets from the Food and Agriculture Organization (FAO) and FAOSTAT, focusing on global agricultural production and food statistics.
-The developers used Python and data analysis libraries like Pandas, Matplotlib, Seaborn, Numpy, PyCountry, and Plotly libraries.
+This repository contains the first assessment for our **CSELEC3C - Data Analysis and Visualization** course.
+It involves analyzing two datasets from the Food and Agriculture Organization (FAO) and FAOSTAT, focusing on global agricultural production and food statistics.
+The developers used Python and data analysis libraries like Pandas, Matplotlib, Seaborn, Numpy, PyCountry, and Plotly.

 ## Key Features